datopian/tech.datopian.com/data-explorer/design/README.md

 [Data Explorer] As a Power User I want to do SQL queries on the datastore so that I can dsiplay / download the results and get insight without having to download into my own tool and do that wrangling

-## Definitions

-* Preview: a display (of a sample) of a resource
-* Previewer: a method for previewing specific raw data types e.g. csv, excel, json, xml, text, geojson etc …
-* Viz: table, graph, map, ... (visualizations)
-* Viz Builder: a UI for creating graphs, maps etc
-* Query UI: a UI for building queries of a dataset
-* Explorer: Query UI + Viz Builder + Viz (renderer)

-## Components

-Definitions for feature clusters

-* View: "(pre)view" a variety of data formats, most importantly tabular and geodata, and extending to PDFs, JSON HTML etc.
-  * Tabular:
-  * Geo:
-  * Chart:
-  * Maps:
-  * Everything else: this is more a preview
-  * Pluggable system
-  * Resource proxy (cors issues)
-* Data Explorer: think "tableau lite", a rich app for querying/loading data and then displaying that in tables, charts, mpas etc.
-* Builders:
-  * Query Builder:
-  * Chart Builder: a wizard for building charts
-  * Map Builder
-    * Lite: set popups etc.
-    * Complex: think carto
-* Rich Viz: bespoke, complex visualization
-* Dashboard: something that has many widgets displayed at once
-  * Basic: no linkage between widgets (basic controls)
-  * Complex: linkage between widgets (e.g. zooming on the map changes the map, or clicking the map changes the charts)

 ## Architecture

 ```mermaid